 AstroImageJ installation instructions for Mac OS on AIJ User Forum

-AIJ installation is currently not directly compatible with OS X 10.12, 10.13, 10.14, or 10.15+, but there is a new Java 8-based AIJ build that significantly simplifies AIJ installation.
-The new version only supports 64 bit Mac OS, so older Macs will need to continue to use the Java 6 installation.
+AIJ installation of version 4 and earlier is not directly compatible with OS X 10.12, 10.13, 10.14, or 10.15+.
+AIJ v4 only supports 64 bit Mac OS, so older Macs will need to continue to use the AIJ v3 Java 6 installation.

-Follow these steps to install the newer AIJ Java 8 version:
+Follow these steps to install the AIJ Java 8 version: